How to Install FreeOffice on Ubuntu

 sudo apt remove softmaker-freeoffice-2024

 This command removes the FreeOffice package from your system.
-However, if you installed a different version, replace 2024 with your specific version number.
+If you installed a different version, replace 2024 with your specific version number.

 Remove FreeOffice Repository (Optional)

 After removing FreeOffice, consider removing the repository to keep your system’s repository list clean.
-To accomplish this, remove the FreeOffice repository with:
+Remove the DEB822 repository configuration:

 If the GPG key is no longer needed, you can also remove it: